PavanKumar-sudo/shellscritping_website_hosting/README.md

 # Hosting Static Website in S3 bucket

-##Prequesite
+## Prequesite
 AWS account
-AWS cli Install and configure and connect to aws cli you can check by using command aws --version and aws s3 ls this commands will cli install and how many s3 bucket are there
+AWS cli Install and connect to aws cli Refer: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html After install use command aws --version it shows aws cli is install or not Next run this following commands aws configure it will ask acesskey and secret key and region and output please provide acess and secret key  will find on the Security credentials
+Run the aws s3 ls commands it will shown you how many bucket are there in your aws account

 ## Running the code
 1. Clone the git in your aws cli